ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

 Once the subscription is approved, the agent catches this event from AMPLIFY Central and, based on its configuration, can forward the credentials using either an SMTP server or a webhook.

-* email: the agent configuration contains the access details to an SMTP server (endpoint / prot / credentials if any) and the templates for the emails.
-Emails can be trigger when subscription succeeds, subscription fails or when unsubscribes to an API.
+* **email**: the agent configuration contains the access details to an SMTP server (endpoint / port / credentials, if any) and the templates for the emails.
+Emails can be triggered when the subscription succeeds, fails or when unsubscribes to an API.
+The agent configuration allows you to customize the email template with several properties:

+    * `${catalogItemUrl}`: url of the catalog item to help consumer find it easily
+    * `${catalogItemName}`: name of the catalog item
+    * `${keyHeaderName}` / `${key}`: apiKey header name and apiKey value
+    * `${clientID}` /  `${clientSecret}`: oauth clientID and clientSecret to request the oauth token
+    * `${message}`: error message raised by the agent when the subscription fails or the unsubscribe fails

 For more information about this configuration, see [Customizing SMTP notifications](/docs/central/connect-api-manager/gateway-administation/#customizing-smtp-notification-subscription).

-* webhook: the agent configuration contains the webhook details about where to send the payload to (catalog asset url / catalog asset name / subscriber email / credentials / action=APPROVE / authtemplate=preconfigure security template sentence).
+* **webhook**: the agent configuration contains the webhook details about where to send the payload (catalog asset url / catalog asset name / subscriber email / credentials / action=APPROVE / authtemplate=preconfigure security template sentence).

 Webhook payload definition: